 - Brain trauma – conditions that can damage the brain such as tumors or strokes.

-- Prenatal brain injury – babies in the womb may underdo brain damage as the result of poor nutrition, oxygen deficiency or an infection from the mother.
+- Prenatal brain injury – babies in the womb may undergo brain damage as the result of poor nutrition, oxygen deficiency or an infection from the mother.
 These can lead to developmental disorders resulting in epilepsy.

 Epileptic Seizure Warnings and Risks

 How epilepsy happens is still not understood.
-However epileptic seizures are not random and can be triggers by certain events.
+However epileptic seizures are not random and can be triggered by certain events.
 Flickering lights are in fact a trigger, as we all know from warning signs in clubs, games, movies among other things.
 Other factors such as stress, lack of sleep, or alcohol abuse can also be seizure warning signs.

 There are many other factors that can trigger epilepsy.
 These can include family history, age, past instances of head injury, stroke or brain trauma, and infections.